MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-realtime-audio-manipulation.md

 ## Platform support

 Real-time audio manipulation isn't available on all platforms.
-While the methods associated with real-time audio manipulation are present in the unified, cross-platform header, they're currently only implemented for Windows and Xbox.
+While the methods associated with real-time audio manipulation are present in the unified, cross-platform header, they're currently only implemented for Windows, Xbox, and PlayStation® 5.
 The methods will return errors on other platforms.

 ## Audio streams